jackromo/mathLibPy/README.md

 * Infinities
     * Comparison of different infinities and with finite numbers
     * Addition, subtraction, multiplication and division
-* Irrational numbers from base values
+* Irrational numbers from base values (pi, e, etc.)
-    * pi, e

 ## Future features